Square Dance (Vivaldi, Corelli/Balanchine)

 New York City Ballet owes its existence to Lincoln Kirstein, who envisioned an American ballet where young dancers could be trained and schooled under the guidance of the greatest ballet masters.
 When he met George Balanchine in London in 1933, Kirstein knew he had found the right person for his dream.
 Balanchine traveled to America at Kirstein’s invitation, and in 1934 the two men opened the School of American Ballet, where Balanchine trained dancers in an innovative style and technique that matched his idea of a new, unmannered classicism.

-In 1946 Kirstein and Balanchine formed Ballet Society and presented their new company at the City Center of Music and Drama in New York.
-After seeing a Ballet Society performance, the chairman of the City Center finance committee invited Balanchine and Kirstein's fledgling company to officially join the performing arts center.
-On October 11, 1948, New York City Ballet was born with a performance that featured Balanchine's Concerto Barocco, Orpheus, and Symphony in C.
+In 1946 Kirstein and Balanchine formed Ballet Society and presented their new company at New York’s City Center of Music and Drama, which had been founded by Fiorello H. LaGuardia, Newbold Morris, and Morton Baum.
+After seeing a Ballet Society performance, Baum invited Balanchine and Kirstein’s fledgling company to officially join City Center.
+On October 11, 1948, New York City Ballet was born with a performance that featured Balanchine’s Concerto Barocco, Orpheus, and Symphony in C.